 especially because it was a four-side triangle: for a few years since

 he had fallen for Pattie, Clapton had been with her younger sister

 Paula so he could be close to Mrs Harrison – who broke up with him

 when she heard Layla.

 Around the time of this song -- on which he joking includes Pattie and Eric in the band credits -- Pattie

 left Harrison and took up with Clapton, they married in '79 but

 divorced a decade later.

-Interestingly, she had a fling with Ronnie Wood between George and Eric but he didn't write anything about her,
+Interestingly, she had a fling with Ronnie Wood after Eric but he didn't write anything about her *,

 she barely rates a mention in Harrison's autobiography I Me Mine